XPRESSyourself/XPRESSpipe/docs/content/analysis.rst

 =================================
 Read Distribution Analysis
 =================================
 | When performing RNA-seq, your sequencing library population is important to assess to ensure a quality sequencing run.
 Unexpected populations can be indicative of RNA degradation or other effects.
 In ribosome profiling, the expected footprint size is ~28-30 nucleotides, so you would expect a peak in this region when running your analysis.
 The following module will run read distribution analysis for all :data:`.fastq` samples within a given directory.
 It is recommended this analysis be performed on trimmed reads to clean up adaptors and get the true distribution of sequence reads in the library.
-When this is run within the pipeline, it will analyze just the post-trimming :data:`.fastq` files
+When this is run within the pipeline, it will analyze just the post-trimming :data:`.fastq` files.

+| Additionally, if running one of XPRESSpipe's pipelines, you can refer to the MultiQC :data:`html` file for general summary statistics, which include read length distributions for all samples.

 -----------
 Arguments